gmap-cybersec/cybersecurity-portfolio/blue-team-labs/ssql-log-analysis/readme.md

 **💡 Skills Demonstrated**
 ---

--SQL filtering with WHERE, AND, OR, NOT, LIKE -Incident investigation through data analysis -Applying cybersecurity logic to business datasets
+- SQL filtering with WHERE, AND, OR, NOT, LIKE
+- Incident investigation through data analysis
+- Applying cybersecurity logic to business datasets

 Feel free to fork or adapt this for your own portfolio.
 This is part of my journey toward a career in cybersecurity and data-driven security operations.